Frank980502/Android/design.md

   * databinding
   * google map

-Which technical design choices did you make?
+* Which technical design choices did you make?
+  * Use Firebase Authentication to implement the registration and login functions.
+  * Use Firebase Cloud Firestore as the app's database.
+  * Use DrawerLayout and NavigationView with the Menu to implement Navigation.
+  * Use ViewPager to contain 5 fragments, from Monday to Friday, and add PagerTabStrip to show the title.
+  * Use databinding to update UI when the data is changed.
+  * Use service to send a notification when user uses the note reminder function.
+  * Use Google map to show the user's location and the classroom's location.
+  *
-Any lessons learned?
+* Any lessons learned?
 E.g., what would you do differently next time?
+  * Designing the reasonable and effective data structure is really important.
+  *
+  *
+  *
+  *